MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Additional Assumptions</b> </summary>1) current uncertainties in the relative susceptibility and transmissibility of children
 2) infectiousness is equal for both symptomatics and pre-symptomatics infectious
-3) adults reduce their contacts when symptomatics, children do not change behavior when ill, as they experience mild or no symptoms
+3) symptomatic adults reduce their contacts, no change of behavior for the ill children as they experience mild or no symptoms
-4) take account for the large estimate of case underreporting</details>
+4) take into account of the large under-estimate of unreported cases</details>

 <details><summary> <b>Problem Formulation</b> </summary>numerical scheme</details>

 <details><summary> <b>Solving Method</b> </summary>forwards scheme, ODE, 100 stochastic runs</details>

 #### Model parameters information
-<details><summary> <b>Epidemiological parameters</b> </summary>classic parameters, incubation period, infectious period, children relative susceptibility and infectivity from litterature</details>
+<details><summary> <b>Epidemiological parameters</b> </summary>classic parameters; incubation period; infectious period; children relative susceptibility to infection and infectiviness</details>

 <details><summary> <b>Other parameters</b> </summary>contact matrix</details>

 <details><summary> <b>How parameters are estimated</b> </summary>litterature; data-driven</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>1) contact matrix from litterature: when schools are opened, contact matrix measured during the regular school term, when schools are closed, contact matrix measured during holidays in France in a regular year, when telework is additionally
-considered, mixing accounts for the reduction of contacts that teleworkers would otherwise establish at workplaces
+<details><summary> <b>Details on parameters estimation</b> </summary>1) contact matrix from litterature: when schools are opened, contact matrix computed during the regular school term, when schools are closed, contact matrix computed during holidays in France in a regular year, when telework is additionally considered, mixing accounts for the reduction of contacts that teleworkers would otherwise establish at workplaces;
-2) incubation period, infectious period, children relative susceptibility and infectivity from litterature
+2) incubation period, infectious period, children relative susceptibility and infectivity from litterature;
-3) transmission rate is calibrated on the exponential growth estimated in each region</details>
+3) transmission rate is calibrated on the exponential growth and estimated per region</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) various scenarios with precise assumptions